Justdosth/Salary-Predictor/README.md

 2. Enter your country, education level, and years of professional coding experience.
 3. Click on the "Predict Salary" button to view the predicted yearly salary.

+## Dataset
+The data used in this project comes from the Stack Overflow Developer Survey 2020.
+This survey provides comprehensive insights into the global developer community, covering various aspects such as employment, education, coding experience, and compensation.

 ## Data Preparation

 The data used in this project comes from the Stack Overflow Developer Survey.
 The steps involved in data preparation include: